 Re-infestation of goats with parasites occurs only by consuming infective larvae, so grazing management and feed bunk management are critical to preventing internal parasites in your goats.
 Similarly, the use of fecal egg counts to monitor parasite load cannot be overemphasized as a means of knowing if your goats need to be treated for parasites.

-1. Vaccinate for tetanus toxoid and Clostridium perfringens type C + D or another similar multivalent vaccine once yearly during the dry period in pregnant does; for kids at four weeks before weaning, at weaning, plus twice yearly; and yearly for bucks.
+1. Vaccinate for tetanus toxoid and Clostridium perfringens type C + D or another similar multivalent vaccine once yearly during the dry period in pregnant does; for kids at 6, 9 and 12 weeks plus twice yearly; and yearly for bucks.

 2. For pneumonia in problem herds, vaccinate kids twice, 14 to 21 days apart prior to weaning.
 Vaccinate pregnant does once during the last month of gestation.
 Use a vaccine that is appropriate for the type of pneumonia that your goats have, for example, Pasteurella.
 Your veterinarian can suggest specific vaccines for your area.